developer-zebra/developer-zebra-site/src/stagenow/4-0/stageclient/index.md

 ### II.
 Select Staging Medium

-#### Barcode, Audio, NFC or `.bin` Staging
+#### Barcode, Audio, NFC or USB/SD Staging
-This method of staging writes the configuration information from the selected profile into barcodes, audio files or NFC tags.
+This method of staging writes the configuration information from the selected profile into barcodes, audio files, NFC tags or USB/SD card storage.
 Staging is initiated when the output is read (or heard) by the client device(s).

 1. Select the desired medium (Barcode, Audio or NFC) tab: